Sheriff Clarke curses out reporter who questioned his need for a security detail

 Bice previously had reported that Clarke’s detail cost taxpayers more than $220,000 in 2017, due to the “multiplicity of threats” against the controversial sheriff, an early supporter of President Trump.

-Fran McLaughlin, the director of support services for the Milwaukee County Sheriff’s Office, did not respond to Fox News’ request for comment.
-Clarke also did not respond to a request for comment.
+Clarke did not respond to a request for comment.

 This is not the first time Bice and the sheriff have had a colorful exchange.